Cosmetic Dental Implants

 Patients often wonder why a missing tooth is a problem, if an implant is truly even necessary.
 Yes, a missing tooth is a problem, and replacing it with one of a couple of options is necessary for your dental health.
 A missing tooth can mean serious consequences for your dental health.
 Once you lose a tooth, either due to decay or injury, some immediate things begin to occur, including:

 Our team at Thomas P. Rafferty, DDS can help you both look and feel healthy and confident, improving the look and function of your smile.
-For more information on tooth implants and implant restorations, contact us at (978) 720-9009.
+For more information on tooth implants, implant restorations, or any of our cosmetic and restorative services like gum grafts or bone grafts, contact us at (978) 720-9009.
 Our front office staff are happy to assist you in scheduling appointments and answering your questions.